Apple Brie Tart

 - Gently unfold puff pastry sheet onto a cold work surface.
-Roll it slightly thinner and until it measures about 12 x 15-inches.
-Place it on a parchment lined cookie sheet.
-Do not use an insulated cookie sheet as puff pastry bakes best on a standard cookie sheet.
+Roll it slightly thinner until it measures about 12 x 15 inches.
+Place it on a parchment-lined cookie sheet.
+Do not use an insulated cookie sheet, as puff pastry bakes best on a standard cookie sheet.

 - Trim edges even and brush edges with a super thin coat of water.
 Fold edges over to create a border.

 - Excluding border, prick puff pastry all over using a fork.
 Place in oven for about 20-25 minutes.
-During baking process, pricked bottom will still puff up way too much, therefore prick with a fork or tip of paring knife several times during baking.
+During baking process, pricked bottom will still puff up way too much; therefore, prick with a fork or tip of a paring knife several times during baking.

-- Meanwhile sauté onion in olive oil or butter until light caramelization is obtained.
-Season with salt and pepper and 1 teaspoon sugar.
-Toss a few more minutes and remove from heat.
+- Meanwhile, sauté onion in olive oil or butter until light caramelization is obtained.
+Season with salt and pepper and 1 teaspoon of sugar.
+Toss for a few more minutes and remove from heat.
 Transfer on a plate.

 - Peel and core apple.
 Cut in 4 wedges.
-Cut each wedge in 6 additional wedges.
+Cut each wedge into 6 additional wedges.